Towards Healthcare

 North America dominated the inflammatory bowel disease treatment market as the burden of Crohn’s disease and ulcerative colitis are more in North America followed by Europe, where Asia and Africa regions experience less prevalent cases as compared to North America and Europe.
 In addition, healthcare costs including diagnosis and treatment costs associated with inflammatory bowel disease are higher in countries such as the U.S., Canada, Germany, U.K., France, and several other European countries than the Asian countries.
 Studies have also reported a dynamic increase in the prevalence of IBD in adults and especially in children in the last decade which is one of the major reasons for North America’s dominance in the inflammatory bowel disease treatment market.

-Inflammatory Bowel Disease Treatment Market Players
+Inflammatory Bowel Disease Treatment Market Companies

 • AbbVie Inc.